PollyHannah/Phylogenomic-study/README.md

 * [FigTree](https://github.com/rambaut/figtree/) (version 1.4.4)

 ## Part one: Data collection, review, and genome annotation
 Part one is where we collect, quality check, and re-annotate genomes.
 The genomes in National Centre for Biotechnology Information (NCBI) Genbank have annotations, but they are of differing quality, and done using various methods.
-This part aims to check and update annotations to maximise the quality of the data for phylogenetic inference.
+Part one aims to check the quality of, and update annotations where neccessary, to maximise the quality of the data for phylogenetic inference.

 ### Create a directory for this work
 ```bash